randallb15/All-Things-DSR/README.md

 # Weekly Tasks

 ## Create pairs for any paired assignment
-Simple code, for random listing of students, which can be used to choose pairs, groups of size k < n, and order of presentations:
+Simple code for random listing of students, which can be used to choose pairs, groups of size k < n, and order of presentations:
 ```python
 import numpy as np
 RPP2_students = ['Becky_MDT', 'Bahar_PST', 'Andrew_EST', 'Mekdi_PST', 'Tony_PST', 'Robert_CT',